-The NEP area is centered on coastal prairie habitat on the Cannery Hill Unit of the refuge, where we are proposing to release Oregon silverspot butterflies.
-The proposed NEP encompasses all Public Land Survey System sections that intersect with a 4.25-mi (6.8-km) radius around the proposed release area.
-We propose to release Oregon silverspot butterflies into permanently protected suitable habitat at Nestucca Bay NWR, which will be managed to provide the plant community needed for the butterfly to become established and to support a population.
-We are proposing to reintroduce the Oregon silverspot butterfly as an NEP in this area to address adjacent landowner concerns regarding the impact a federally listed species might have on the sale or development of their property.
-As little or no suitable habitat is currently available on adjacent properties, and Oregon silverspot butterflies are territorial and non-migratory, we consider the likelihood of butterflies moving on to these adjacent lands to be low.
-Despite a few adjacent properties that Oregon silverspot butterflies might occasionally move through, the primary surrounding land cover is agriculture and forest (USFWS 2013, p.
+The NEP area is centered on coastal prairie habitat on the Cannery Hill Unit of the refuge, where we will release Oregon silverspot butterflies.
+The NEP encompasses all Public Land Survey System sections that intersect with a 4.25-mi (6.8-km) radius around the release area.
+We will release Oregon silverspot butterflies into permanently protected suitable habitat at Nestucca Bay NWR, which will be managed to provide the plant community needed for the butterfly to become established and to support a population.
+Reintroduction of the Oregon silverspot butterfly as an NEP in this area will address adjacent landowner concerns regarding the impact a federally listed species might have on the sale or development of their property.
+As little or no suitable habitat is currently available on adjacent properties, and Oregon silverspot butterflies are sedentary and nonmigratory, we consider the likelihood of butterflies moving on to these adjacent lands to be low.
+Despite a few adjacent properties through which Oregon silverspot butterflies might occasionally move, the primary surrounding land cover is agriculture and forest (USFWS 2013, p.
 4-3), which are not suitable habitat for the subspecies; therefore, occurrence of Oregon silverspot butterflies in surrounding areas, if any, is expected to be limited.